CoboGlobal/cobo-waas2-js-sdk/docs/WalletsMPCWalletApi.md

 Create a tss request to generate key secrets for a tss group

-Create a tss request to generate key secrets for a tss group
+Create a tss request to generate key secrets for a tss group.

 ### Example